Ramesh24893/LearningProgress/Banking Console/README.md

 9.Transaction History

-Show all deposit,withdraw transaction history and show online transaction history for both credited and debited user account
+Show all deposit,withdraw transaction history and transfer amount from one user account to another user account, If transaction is made from account1 to account2, both account generates transaction history

 10.Account Status